Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

+- Jacksonville's games have gone over 47.5 points in three of 11 chances this season.

-- The combined points per game average of the two teams, 42.9, is 5.1 points fewer than Sunday's over/under.
+- Sunday's total is 4.6 points higher than the combined 42.9 PPG average of the two teams.

-- The 49.6 points per game these two squads have surrendered to opponents this season are 1.6 more than the 48 over/under in this contest.
+- The 49.6 points per game these two squads have allowed to opponents this season are 2.1 more than the 47.5 total in this contest.

 Rams stats and trends

+- In Los Angeles' 11 games this season, it has four wins against the spread.

-- This season, the Rams are winless against the spread when entering a game as a favorite of 12 points or more.
+- This season, the Rams are winless ATS when entering a game as a favorite of 12.5 points or more.

-- Los Angeles' games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Los Angeles' games this year have hit the over on six of 11 set point totals (54.5%).

 - When Los Angeles records more than 25.7 points, it is 4-4 against the spread and 7-1 overall.

-- In games that Los Angeles amasses over 360.3 yards, the team is 4-4 against the spread and 7-1 overall.
+- In games that Los Angeles totals over 360.3 yards, the team is 4-4 against the spread and 7-1 overall.

-- The Rams have turned the ball over 14 times this season, eight more turnovers than the Jaguars have forced (6).
+- The Rams have turned the ball over eight more times (14 total) than the Jaguars have forced a turnover (6) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Jaguars.